Refinitiv/refinitiv-ui/documents/src/pages/elements/tab-bar.md

 By default, the first `ef-tab` will be set to active automatically.
 You can assign `active` attribute to any other `ef-tab` to set the default active tab.

+Tab bar will provide left and right navigation buttons if there is not enough space to display all tabs on the screen.

 ::
 ```javascript
 ::tab-bar::